Jack Huston

-Jack Alexander Huston (born 7 December 1982) is a British actor.
-He appeared as Richard Harrow in the HBO television drama series Boardwalk Empire.
+Jack Alexander Huston (born 7 December 1982) is an English actor and director.
+He is best known for his role as Richard Harrow in the HBO television drama series Boardwalk Empire.
 He also had a supporting role in the 2013 film American Hustle, portrayed the eponymous Ben-Hur in the 2016 historical drama, and appeared as one of the main characters in the fourth season of the FX anthology series Fargo (2020).
 In 2023, he starred in the supernatural television series Mayfair Witches.

 Early life and ancestry

-Huston was born on 7 December 1982 in King's Lynn, Norfolk, the son of Lady Margot Lavinia (née Cholmondeley) and actor, assistant director and writer Tony Huston.
+Huston was born on 7 December 1982 in King's Lynn, Norfolk, the son of Margot Lavinia (née Cholmondeley) and actor, assistant director and writer Tony Huston.
 Huston decided to become an actor at the age of 6, after playing the title role in a school production of Peter Pan.
 He later attended Hurtwood House, a drama institute.

 His mother is English and his father is American.
-His paternal aunt is actress Anjelica Huston, and his paternal half-uncle is actor Danny Huston.
+His paternal aunt is Anjelica Huston, and his paternal half-uncle is Danny Huston.
 His paternal grandparents were American director John Huston (who became an Irish citizen) and model/dancer Enrica Soma, and his maternal grandparents were The 6th Marquess of Cholmondeley and Lavinia Margaret (née Leslie).
 Huston is the nephew of The 7th Marquess of Cholmondeley.
 On his father's side, he has Italian, Irish, Scottish, Scotch-Irish, Welsh, and English ancestry, and is a great-grandson of Canadian actor Walter Huston.

 Through his maternal grandfather's father, The 5th Marquess of Cholmondeley, Huston is descended from Sir Robert Walpole, the first Prime Minister of the Kingdom of Great Britain.
 Jack's maternal grandfather's mother, Sybil, Marchioness of Cholmondeley, was from a Jewish family (from Iraq, India, and Germany); through Sybil, Jack is descended from both David Sassoon, the Treasurer of Baghdad, and Mayer Amschel Rothschild, who founded the Rothschild family international banking dynasty.